Starting Out? Set a Mindset for a Lifetime of Shrewd Finances

 Be Wary of the Spread It on Credit Lure

 Stick with cash wherever possible.
-Credit cards can be an expensive way to borrow, and repayments can go on for many years if you find you are unable to clear the balance.
+Credit cards can be an expensive way to borrow, and repayments can go on for many years if you find you cannot clear the balance.

 And avoid credit cards and alcohol.
 Beer goggles and buying rarely end well.
 That “worry about it later” feeling can quickly turn into a “regret it in the morning” remorse.